RobRendell/gTove/README.md

 * Freehand paint tool improvements: paint to one of several layers on a map, hide/show layers for players
 * Mini editor backface configuration - it's currently always greyscale and mirrored.
 Options to toggle greyscale or coloured, mirrored or not, flipped or not, and/or choose another region of the image if you have an image with different art for the front and back.
 * PDF on tabletop support
-    * 3D view which shows the same page for everyone.
-Menu items to show the PDF in a movable window, and zoom the camera for a close-up on the 3D document.
-    * Add GM controls to limit changing the page of PDFs on tabletop?
     * PDF form callbacks?
     * Destroy loading task if the component unmounts.
-    * Flag PDFs which need passwords, so a) don't show loading spinner when no preview is available, b) prevent adding to tabletop.
     * Use loading progress callback?
 Is it worth it when my FileAPI currently loads the whole document into memory anyway?
 * Settable ownership of minis, so only certain people can manipulate them
-* Unify minis and templates into "pieces" - ability to add textures to template, and/or customise mini shapes.
 * Some mechanism to customise the tabletop background from grey.
 "Nice-to-have to fill the tablecloth with either a repeating tile or image or gradient."
 Also, the Drei library has a couple of parameterizable skyboxes I could drop in.  https://drei.react-spring.io/?path=/story/shaders-sky--sky-st-2 and